piyush-kash/Hacktober2021-cpp-py/README.md

 Contribute your Code with Proper problem statement/Title

-*Fork this  Repository , <b> Mark it Star </b>, Upload Your file, Contribute and then create a Pull Request*
+*Fork this  Repository , <b> Mark it Star </b>, Upload Your file(make sure it is not already present in the repo) , Contribute and then create a Pull Request*

+ Follow the above steps Only then your PR will be merged .

 Happy Contributing !!